 To prepare your platter, flip it upside down, and cover the outside of the bowl with a layer of plastic wrap.
-This makes it easy to pop your paper mache platter OFF the original platter when your paste has dried.

 Cut your paper bag into strips, and dip one strip into your paste.
 Run your fingers down the strip to remove excess paste, and smooth the paper strip over the plastic wrap.
 Overlap your strips a little as you work.
 Your paper strip will likely extend past the edge of your real platter by a bit, so just flip that extra bit back and smooth it in place with some paste.
 Repeat, overlapping your strips slightly as you work, and continuing to fold back any excess, forming a smooth edge around your paper plate platter.

 Place your platter somewhere to dry for a day or two.
-I like to put ours by the fireplace because the heat really helps the paste to dry quickly.

 If you’re doing a second layer, you can pop the paper mache platter off the real platter, and you can lay the strips on the inside of the bowl this time.
 Excess paper can be smoothed over to the back of the bowl.